cancerberoSgx/prettier-eslint-gallery/README.md

 # Objectives

  * have tools that let users format their code using popular eslint like standard, airbnb, uber, etc. ideally online
- * have a cmd formatter tool that formats to popular eslints
+ * have a command line tool to format to popular enlist configurations

 # Install & using in command line